Satchel Paige: Pitching style

 In late 1939, after Paige had recovered from the severe arm injury that jeopardized his career, he re-designed his pitching repertoire to take better care of his arm.
 He still had an exceptional fastball but he did away with his fast curve, deciding to only throw slow curves from that point forward.
-He learned to throw a knuckleball from Cool Papa Bell, a pitch which he reportedly perfected in regards to its movement but did not always exhibit full control of.
+He learned to throw a knuckleball from Cool Papa Bell, a pitch which he reportedly perfected in regards to its movement, but could not always fully control.
 He also added a "slow sinker" and used his hesitation pitch more frequently.
 Along with these additions to his repertoire, Paige made greater use of his sidearm and submarine releases, which both made him a more deceptive pitcher and lessened the strain on his pitching arm.

 As Paige got older, he had to rely more and more on his offspeed pitches.
 By the time he finally got to play in the major leagues, he threw a seemingly endless variety of pitches, all of which moved.
 He was especially known for his tailing fastball, slow curve, hesitation pitch, a fantastic change-up, and a highly effective eephus pitch.
+He had unique trick pitches with unique names.
+Besides calling his fast ball "Long Tom," he possessed trick pitches with names such as the "Whipsy-Dipsy-Do," the "Midnight Creeper," and "the Wobbly Ball."
 He reportedly could deceive batters by throwing fastballs with a curveball wrist action, and vice versa.
 Pitching this way allowed Paige to be a highly effective pitcher, even into his fifties.